Skip to main content

 For documentation on writing custom components, visit https://prismatic.io/docs/custom-components/writing-custom-components/

-This will create a new directory called my-first-component in your current directory.
+This will create a new directory called hello-prismatic in your current directory.
 Open that directory in your code editor.

 Edit your component